 Technical Writing Workshop for Engineers

 This course is intended for experienced engineers and technicians required to write internal technical reports or technical papers.
 It will appeal to those looking to refine their technical writing skills and streamline the writing process.
+Learners are asked to bring writing projects to the workshop to use as the basis for practice sessions.

 - Types of technical documents and related purpose